 This Core course will be taught by Dr. Joe Minich, and will run from September 26th through December 10th.
-The syllabus will be available soon.
+The syllabus is available HERE.

 In this course, we take a rhetorical approach to defending the faith.
 The defense of the faith, both to others and for ourselves, involves appeal to the whole person.
 This includes both giving satisfying reasons to believe, and satisfying answers to objections or hesitancies that stand in the way of belief.
 And yet in a real life, none of these remain abstractions.
 We bring our whole story into the study of apologetics, and the study of apologetics can also shape our story.
 How does increased confidence and public persuasion arise out of this?
 All of the tools of persuasion (ordered to the true, the good, and the beautiful and not to manipulation) aid in our task.